 HOW TO GET TO COBA RUINS

 Those who love freedom and don’t want to worry about the bus schedules can rent a car.
 The most comfortable way of transport allows visitors an opportunity to beat the crowds and explore the ruins at their own pace.
 Additionally, renting a car gives a chance to visit the nearby cenotes.
 This would not be possible with public transport.

 - BOOK A TOUR

-Booking an organized tour is an excellent option for those who find traveling independently confusing.
-It`s also an excellent option for those staying in distant Cancun (160 km away from Coba).
+Booking an organized tour is an excellent option for those who find travelling independently confusing.
+It’s also an excellent option for those staying in distant Cancun (160 km away from Coba).
 Taking an organized tour might save you energy and money.
 However, at the same time, you might find the ruins more crowded.

 - ADO BUS

 Alternatively, the budget-minded travellers can get to Coba via ADO Buses from Cancun, Playa del Carmen or Tulum.
-If you take Colectivos (public taxi vans) or ADO buses, you will have to change vans in Tulum.
+If you take Colectivos (public taxi vans) or ADO buses, you will have to change vans in Tulum, though.

-Last but not least, those who like a more comfortable way of travel and don`t mind spending more money can take a taxi from Tulum to Coba.
-The most expensive transport is worth to using when travelling in a group of four.
+Last but not least, those who like a more comfortable way of travel and don’t mind spending more money can take a taxi from Tulum to Coba.
+The most expensive transport is worth to use when travelling in a group of four.
 The price is about MXN 450 ($24 or £18).

 GETTING AROUND COBA RUINS

 There is no shortage of possibilities of how to explore the Coba ruins.
 You can walk, rent a bicycle, or hire “a bici taxi”.